Children And Other Visitors To Classes

 Students will have access to campus buildings during regularly scheduled hours while classes are in session.
 Maintenance staff routinely inspect campus grounds and facilities for possible security concerns.

-Students and employees of the College are encouraged to be responsible for their security and James Davis, Director of Maintenance and Security.
-He can be reached at 542-7744x5355 or email@example.com.
+Students and employees of the College are encouraged to be responsible for their security and contact Matthew Perron, Director of Facilities with any concerns.
+He can be reached at 542-7744x5355 or firstname.lastname@example.org.
 The maintenance and security office is located in room 142.

 Student Property - Lost and Found